httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.
 Note that input_string may incorporate multiple header lines combined into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2.

 1. Discard any OWS from the beginning of input_string.
-2. If the field-value is defined to be a dictionary, return the result of Parsing a Dictionary from Textual headers ({{dictionary}}).
+2. If the field-value is defined to be a dictionary, return the result of Parsing a Dictionary from Textual headers ({{parse-dictionary}}).
-3. If the field-value is defined to be a list, return the result of Parsing a List from Textual Headers ({{list}}).
+3. If the field-value is defined to be a list, return the result of Parsing a List from Textual Headers ({{parse-list}}).
-4. If the field-value is defined to be a parameterised label, return the result of Parsing a Parameterised Label from Textual headers ({{param}}).
+4. If the field-value is defined to be a parameterised label, return the result of Parsing a Parameterised Label from Textual headers ({{parse-parameterised}}).
-5. Otherwise, return the result of Parsing an Item from Textual Headers ({{item}}).
+5. Otherwise, return the result of Parsing an Item from Textual Headers ({{parse-item}}).

 Note that in the case of lists and dictionaries, this has the effect of combining multiple instances of the header field into one.
 However, for singular items and parameterised labels, it has the effect of selecting the first value and ignoring any subsequent instances of the field, as well as extraneous text afterwards.